 Misconceptions of Agile Product Management

-Agile’s widespread adoption and disruptive nature has created some false narratives and confusion for agile product management.
-This confusion is sometimes the case even among those who have embraced it.
-Here are a few common fallacies we can dispel:
+Agile’s widespread adoption and disruptive nature have created some false narratives and confusion for Agile product management.
+The confusion is sometimes present even among Agile’s biggest proponents.
+Here are a few common fallacies easily dispelled:

 - Agile is just for software—It’s where Agile started.
 It’s particularly well-suited for digital-versus-physical product development.
 But all sorts of organizations use Agile.
 NPR uses it to develop their programming, and the legal team at Lonely Planet used it to streamline their workload.

 - Agile is only for startups and small companies—Agile is a perfect fit for creating compelling MVPs and quickly tweaking early versions based on customer feedback.
-However, some of the biggest, oldest companies in the world are using Agile.
+However, some of the biggest, oldest companies in the world are also now using Agile.
 GE uses it, Philips uses it, IBM uses it.
 Yes, even giant multinational firms can reap its benefits.
-It’s a great method for shaking up stale processes and break down silos to drive innovation at the enterprise level.
+It’s a great way to shake up stale processes and break down silos to drive innovation at the enterprise level.

 - Agile means there’s no plan—Agile is useless without a long-range plan and goals.
-It breaks it down into smaller components and completes those as efficiently as possible.
+Agile merely breaks big initiatives down into smaller components, completing those as efficiently as possible.

-- Agile means there’s no documentation—If you’re moving fast, there’s no time to write anything down, right?
-Actually, there’s no shortage of documentation in an Agile environment.
+- Agile means there’s no documentation—When things move fast, there’s no time to write anything down, right?
+There’s no shortage of documentation in an Agile environment.
 Because team membership itself is dynamic, someone must be able to drop into a situation and be productive immediately.
 That is often impossible without great documentation.
-There may not be a laminated user’s manual since it’s always introducing new functionality But there’s still room for (and a need for) documenting things.
+There may not be a laminated user’s manual since there’s always new functionality appearing, but there’s still room for (and a need for) documenting things.

 - Agile means everyone does what they want—Traditional top-down management can coexist with an Agile approach.
-They can’t dictate implementation.
-Everyone still gets a designated and defined role, and projects get supervised.
+The line of demarcation is dictating the implementation.
+Designated and defined roles remain, and projects get supervised.
 But there’s less command-and-control-style management of the individual teams, who are largely left alone to convert user stories and other prerequisites into functional components.

-- Agile sacrifices quality for speed—If the organization values quality, Agile doesn’t make it go away.
-You can incorporate QA, beta testing, and the like throughout the Agile process.
+- Agile sacrifices quality for speed—If organizations value quality, Agile doesn’t eliminate that.
+QA, beta testing, and the like can operate throughout the Agile process.
 And Agile-built products must still keep on top of technical debt before it becomes a major blocker.

 - Agile doesn’t work when there’s a hard deadline—The reactive and responsive nature of Agile doesn’t preclude working towards specific dates.
-In fact, it can help organizations hit those dates by being dynamic in its approach to resourcing and problem-solving.
+It can help organizations hit those dates by being dynamic in the approach to resourcing and problem-solving.

 - Agile projects never end—Teams can certainly keep churning out additional releases.
-But when they meet their objectives and reach their goals, there’s no rule against shutting things down.
-Agile gives organizations the ability to shut things down faster, in fact.
-There’s always an imminent release that can be designated the “last one.”
-They can then reallocate those resources to other Agile teams for different projects.
+But when after meeting objectives and reaching goals, there’s no rule against shutting things down.
+Agile gives organizations the ability to wrap things up faster.
+There’s always an imminent release that can be designated the “last one”—freeing up those resources for different projects.

-- It’s all or nothing— People may talk about Agile like it’s a religion.
-There are no hard-and-fast rules against adopting only parts of it or integrating it with new processes and approaches.
+- It’s all or nothing— People may discuss Agile like it’s a religion.
+But there are no hard-and-fast rules against partial adoption of it or integrating it with new processes and approaches.